CNB donates $10K for elder/vet subscriptions

-In November, Cherokee Nation Businesses donated $10,000 to the Cherokee Phoenix’s Elder/Veteran Fund.
-The fund provides free subscriptions of its monthly newspaper to elders who are Cherokee Nation citizens.
+TAHLEQUAH – Cherokee Nation Businesses in November donated $10,000 to the Cherokee Phoenix’s Elder/Veteran Fund, which provides free subscriptions of its monthly newspaper to elders who are Cherokee Nation citizens.

 The Cherokee Phoenix office is located in the Annex Building on the W.W.
 Keeler Tribal Complex.
 The postal address is Cherokee Phoenix, P.O.
 Box 948, Tahlequah, OK 74465.
-To call about the fund, call 918-207-4975 or 918-453-5269 or email email@example.com.
+To call about the fund, call 918-207-4975 or 918-453-5269 or email email@example.com

 No income guidelines have been specified for the Cherokee Phoenix Elder/Veteran Fund, and free subscriptions will be given as long as funds last.

 Tax-deductible donations for the fund can also be sent to the Cherokee Phoenix by check or money order specifying the donation for the Cherokee Phoenix Elder/Veteran Fund.
 Cash is also accepted at the Cherokee Phoenix offices and local events where Cherokee Phoenix staff members are accepting Elder/Veteran Fund donations.

 Those who donate can also have entries submitted for them into the Cherokee Phoenix’s quarterly artist giveaway.
 For every $10 donated or spent on Cherokee Phoenix merchandise, a person gets one entry into the quarterly drawing.
 The next drawing is Jan.
 2 when it gives away handcrafted wooden art by Cherokee artist Jay Cox of Notchietown Hardwoods.